jenkinsci/checks-api-plugin/README.md

 The checks are highly customized by consumers due to a number of optional parameters provided.
 Consumers can set these parameters through the checks models:

-- `ChecksDetails`: the top-level model of a check, including all other models and some basic parameters like status and conclusion;
+- `ChecksDetails`: the top-level model of a check, including all other models and some basic parameters like status and conclusion
-- `ChecksOutput`: the output of a check, providing some displayed details like title, summary, URL, and code annotations;
+- `ChecksOutput`: the output of a check, providing some displayed details like title, summary, URL, and code annotations
 - `ChecksAnnotation`: a code annotation of a check, providing a specific comment for one or multiple lines of code;
-- `ChecksImage`: an image of a check, providing an intuitive graph for the build like issues trend, coverage chart;
+- `ChecksImage`: an image of a check, providing an intuitive graph for the build like issues trend, coverage chart, must be a public URL that SCM platforms can fetch from
-- `ChecksAction`: an action of a check, providing further actions to be performed by users, like rerun a Jenkins build;
+- `ChecksAction`: an action of a check, providing further actions to be performed by users, like rerun a Jenkins build

 ### Checks Publishers